tremho/docholiday/booksrc/Getting Started.md

 ## Getting started

+Doc-holiday uses some other common tools to do its work.
+You will need to install these if you don't already have them.

 #### 1. Install your rendering engine(s)

 _Doc-holiday_ does not render directly to html or markdown.
 It creates